Maelaf/Data-warehouse-tech-stack-with-MySQL-DBT-Airflow-and-Spark/README.md

 # Data-warehouse-tech-stack-with-MySQL-DBT-Airflow-and-Spark
-The Goal is to build a data pipeline that recieves streams of data from sensors and analyse the data to provide key insights.
+The Goal is to build a data pipeline that recieves stream of data from sensors and analyse the data to provide key insights.

 In Data (ucdavis.edu) you can find example parquet data, and or sensor data in CSV formats with size ~1.5Gb uncompressed each.